markeyser/Deployment-of-ML-Models/notes-test.md

 - You will learn how to containerized your applications using Docker

-- and we will guide you through deploying

-your machine learning systems onto both platform as a service and infrastructure as a service.

-Cloud computing solutions.
+- And we will guide you through deploying your machine learning systems onto both platform as a service and infrastructure as a service Cloud computing solutions.

-Finally we also include links and references to what other companies are doing worldwide to smooth and

-streamline their machine learning pipelines.
+Finally we also include links and references to what other companies are doing worldwide to smooth and streamline their machine learning pipelines.

-So would you like to know more about the course check the next video for the complete course curriculum

-and in the unlikely event that you don't find the course useful.

-There is a 30 day money back guarantee.

-So what are you waiting for.

-And well today learn how to put your machine learning models live and start getting true value from

-your machine learning models.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjE2NDQxMTUsLTc0MDIyOTM5MSwtNj
+eyJoaXN0b3J5IjpbLTIwNDcyNTQxMDksLTc0MDIyOTM5MSwtNj
 Q3MDYwNjkzLC04MTUyMjU1ODcsLTgzMzkzNjY0NCwxOTQ1MDg2
 NzMxXX0=
 -->